-Imagine you are a divorced single parent living in Mesa, Arizona and you get a great job that provides you and your children a good living and benefits but would require you to move to Scottsdale.
+Imagine you are a divorced single parent living in Mesa, Arizona and you get a great job that provides you and your children a good living and benefits but would require you to move to Scottsdale (see Tiffany Fina Law).
 Although that is not terribly far away, the move would require you to move further away from your children’s other parent.
 Or, imagine after several years of being a single divorcee’ you meet your soulmate and decide to get married.
 Your new spouse has a great house and a great job in Glendale and you decide that you want to move to his or her house that will have plenty of room for you and your kids.
 Now imagine that before you can make that move you will have to get the permission of your ex-spouse to move further away from him or her or get a court order allowing you to make that move before you can move anywhere with your children, including across town!
 I see this issue all the time as a family law attorney in Mesa AZ all the time.

-This seems absured, right?
-If a proposed change to Arizona’s Parenting Time and Relocation statute are passed, that is exactly what you will have to do.
+This seems absurd, right?
+If a proposed change to Arizona’s Parenting Time and Relocation statute is passed, that is exactly what you will have to do.
 Under Arizona’s current law, a parent cannot relocate a child more than 100 miles from the other parent without either obtaining consent of the other parent or obtaining a court order.
-In a previous blog I discussed Arizona’s 100 mile rule and the procedures that need to be followed to relocate children more than 100 miles from the other parent.
-The proposed changes in the law would require the moving parentto give the non-moving parent sixty days notice of his/her intent to relocate the child/children.
-There is no limitation on how far away the moving parent intends to move before the sixty day notification is required.
+In a previous blog, I discussed Arizona’s 100-mile rule and the procedures that need to be followed to relocate children more than 100 miles from the other parent.
+The proposed changes in the law would require the moving parent to give the non-moving parent sixty days’ notice of his/her intent to relocate the child/children.
+There is no limitation on how far away the moving parent intends to move before the sixty-day notification is required.

-In this case, however, I think the negatives outweigh the postives.
+In this case, however, I think the negatives outweigh the positives.
 For one thing, the proposed statutory changes may limit natural life changes that can benefit the children.
-A mother who is struggling to provide for her children may find it cost prohibitive to spend two hours per day traveling across town for work.
+A mother who is struggling to provide for her children may find it cost-prohibitive to spend two hours per day traveling across town for work.
 It may prohibit mothers and fathers from getting remarried, which in some instances can be a tremendous benefit to the children.
 Imagine finding Mr. or Mrs. right and telling them that you can only marry them if they agree to live near your ex.
 I think the most troubling possibility is that it places an ex in a position of power.
-I have have had many cases involving bitter ex-spouses who would love nothing more than to make life difficult for their ex husband or wife.
+I have had had many cases involving bitter ex-spouses who would love nothing more than to make life difficult for their ex-husband or wife.
 Here, a move even a few blocks or miles away would require the consent of the ex-spouse.
-An ex-spouse, who for no other reason than to be spiteful, could easly refuse consent and then the whole matter would have to go through the court system costing thousands of dollars.
+An ex-spouse, who for no other reason than to be spiteful, could easily refuse consent, and then the whole matter would have to go through the court system costing thousands of dollars.
 Moreover, the family court system does not always move quickly.
-In some cases, waiting for a court decision on relocation is not practical and could result in lost opportunity.
+In some cases, waiting for a court decision on relocation is not practical and could result in a lost opportunity.